St Stephen Walbrook: Wren's church

 The 63 ft high dome is based on Wren's original design for St Paul's, and is centred over a square of twelve columns of the Corinthian order.
 The circular base of the dome is not carried, in the conventional way, by pendentives formed above the arches of the square, but on a circle formed by eight arches that spring from eight of the twelve columns, cutting across each corner in the manner of the Byzantine squinch.
 This all contributes to create what many consider to be one of Wren's finest church interiors.
 Sir Nikolaus Pevsner lists it as one of the ten most important buildings in England.

 The contemporary carved furnishings of the church, including the altarpiece and Royal Arms, the pulpit and font cover, are attributed to the carpenters Thomas Creecher and Stephen Colledge, and the carvers William Newman and Jonathan Maine.

 In 1760 a new organ was provided by George England.

+Benjamin West's Devout Men Taking the Body of Saint Stephen (now in the Museum of Fine Arts, Boston, Massachusetts).

 In 1776 the central window in the east wall was bricked up to allow for the installation of Devout Men Taking Away the Body of St Stephen, a painting by Benjamin West, which the rector, Thomas Wilson, had commissioned for the church.
 The next year Wilson set up in the church a statue of Catharine Macaulay, (then still alive) whose political ideas he admired.
 It was removed after protests.
 The east window was unblocked, and the picture moved to the north wall, during extensive restorations in 1850.